 As the popular holiday destination for the local French and Spanish, the hotels in Banyuls-sur-Mer is in high demand during the summer holiday season.
-My best selection is the Profitez De La Vue.
+Among those hotels, Profitez De La Vue is a great choice.
 It features a terrace and sea views.
-This property is situated on the beachfront.
-It has a tennis court, a garden, and a shared lounge.
-This apartment comes with 1 bedroom, a living room and a fully equipped kitchen with an oven.
-A flat-screen TV is offered.
+This property is on the beachfront.
 If you would like to discover the area, cycling and hiking are possible in the surroundings.
-You can find this hotel on the following platforms.

 How to get there

 The TGC from Barcelona to Banyuls-sur-Mer by train takes around 2hours and 17 minutes.
-Please check www.rome2rio.com for the schedule.
 Bus connections are also available from Barcelona.